HarvardMapCollection/tutorials/qgis/clip/index.md

 # How to clip GIS data

-Sometimes datasets represent areas larger in extent than that of your study area.
-Clipping is a way of narrowing the data to an area of focus.
+Clipping is a way of cropping GIS data to a certain extent.

 ![Image of input, clip, and output data, illustrating a clip](media/1.png)
 > From [ESRI documentation on clipping](https://desktop.arcgis.com/en/arcmap/10.3/tools/coverage-toolbox/clip.htm).